nats-io/jetstream-leaf-nodes-demo/README.md

 #### Connect Streams Through Accounts

 Finally I want to show you an account setup that addresses the same subject issue mentioned earlier.
-You will be able to use the same account on each leafnode and isolate it such that you don't have to worry about cross traffic.
+You will be able to use the same account on each leaf node and isolate it such that you don't have to worry about cross traffic.
-This will clearly increase the complexity of your setup, so only do that if it otherwise makes your life simpler.
+This will clearly increase the complexity of your setup, so you would only do this if it would otherwise make your life simpler.

 ![`imgcat topology9-source-cross-domain-account.png`](topology9-source-cross-domain-account.png)

 Essentially we will selectively connect subjects in our accounts through a dedicated exchange account.
-We will be needing a name that identifies a leaf node or leafnode cluster uniquely.
+We will need a name that identifies a leaf node or leaf node cluster uniquely.
-As I am demonstrating JetStream I am using domain names for that.
-However you are not limited to JetStream and any of your subject can be connected in a similar way.
+As I am demonstrating JetStream, I am using domain names for that, however you are not limited to JetStream and any of your subjects can be connected in a similar way.
-This image shows the direction leaf to hub, but the setup I am showing next only needs two extra imports to enable the other direction as well.
+This image shows the direction leaf node to hub, but the setup I am showing next only needs two extra imports to enable the other direction as well.
 So, let's create these accounts:

 I'm creating the exchange account and a user.
 (No JetStream on purpose):